DBS06/OlyExifSort/README.md

 But I am pretty sure this script works for nearly all of the Olympus/OM-System cameras

 ## Nice 2 Have
-- an GUI which allows to set some of the settings
+- sort Interval Sh./Time Lapse Sequences (I wasn't able to differentiate the time-lapse sequences from normal taken photos via EXIF-Infos)

 ## Support
 If you want to support me, I would really happy if you would add me on [500px](https://500px.com/p/dbs06) and/or like my photos :blush: